A generalization of Ramanujan's congruence to modular forms of prime level

 This congruence was recently generalized to newforms $f$ of prime level by Billerey-Menares~\cite{BM} and by Dummigan-Fretwell~\cite{DF}, for Fourier coefficients of index coprime to the level.
 In this paper we refine these results, by determining also the Atkin-Lehner eigenvalue of the newform involved, thus obtaining congruences for all coefficients.
 A similar congruence between cuspidal newforms of different levels is the ``level raising theorem'' of Ribet~\cite{Ri} and Diamond~\cite{Di}, and we show that it admits a similar refinement.
 Before stating the results, we introduce the common setting and explain the heuristic behind them.

-Let $S_k(N)$, $M_k(N)$ be the space of cusp forms, respectively modular forms of even weight $k\ge 2$ for the congruence subgroup $\G_0(N)$.
-We let $N=Mp$ with $p\nmid M$, and consider a modular form $g\in M_k(M)$.
+Let $S_k(N)$, $M_k(N)$ be the space of cusp forms, respectively modular forms of even weight $k\ge 2$ and trivial Nebentypus for the congruence subgroup $\G_0(N)$.
+We let $N=Mp$ with $p\nmid M$ a prime, and consider a modular form $g\in M_k(M)$.
 Fixing $\e\in\{\pm 1\}$, we define \be g^{(\e)}_p:=g|(1+\e W_p),\quad \text{ namely } g^{(\e)}_p(z):=g(z)+\e p^{k/2}g(pz), \ee which is a form of level $N$ with eigenvalue $\e$ under the Atkin-Lehner involution $W_p$.
-Since~$g$ has level $M$, it follows that $\tr^N_M (g|W_p) = p^{-k/2+1} g|T_p , $ where $\tr^N_M:M_k(N)\rar M_k(M)$ is the trace map (see Section~\ref{s2.3} for the definition).
-Assuming further that $g$ is a newform of level $M$ with eigenvalue $\lambda_p$ under the Hecke operator $T_p$ we have \be \tr^N_M g^{(\e)}_p =\big(1+p+\e p^{-k/2+1} \lambda_p\big) \cdot g\;, \ee using that $[\G_0(M):\G_0(N)]=1+p$.
-The newforms $f\in S_k(N)$ which are new at $p$ (that is Hecke eigenforms of minimal level $dp$ for some $d|M$) can be characterised by the condition $\tr^N_M f=\tr^N_M f|W_N =0$, as recalled in Section~\ref{s2.3}.
-We conclude from~\eqref{2.12} that $g^{(\e)}_p$ is $p$-new when reduced modulo prime ideals dividing the term in parantheses, and heuristically we expect that it is congruent modulo such ideals to a form in $S_k(N)$, which is $p$-new and has eigenvalue~$\e$ under~$W_p$.
+Since~$g$ has level $M$, it follows that $\tr^N_M (g|W_p) = p^{-k/2+1} g|T_p$, where $\tr^N_M:M_k(N)\rar M_k(M)$ is the trace map (the definition is recalled in Section~\ref{s2.3}).
+Assuming further that $g$ is an eigenform of the Hecke operator $T_p$ with eigenvalue $\lambda_p$ we have \be \tr^N_M g^{(\e)}_p =\big(1+p+\e p^{-k/2+1} \lambda_p\big) \cdot g\;, \ee using that $[\G_0(M):\G_0(N)]=1+p$.
+The cuspforms $f\in S_k(N)$ which are new at $p$ can be characterized by the condition $\tr^N_M f=\tr^N_M f|W_N =0$, as recalled in Section~\ref{s2.3}, where we also recall the definitions.
+We conclude from~\eqref{2.12} that if $g$ is a newform of level $M$, then $g^{(\e)}_p$ is new at~$p$ when reduced modulo prime ideals dividing the term in parentheses, and heuristically we expect that it is congruent modulo such ideals to a Hecke eigenform in $S_k(N)$, which is new at~$p$ and has eigenvalue~$\e$ under~$W_p$.
 The next two theorems confirm this heuristic.

 When $M=1$ and $g=E_k$, denote by $E_{k,p}^{(\e)}$ the form~$g_p^{(\e)}$ in~\eqref{1.2}.
 The factor in~\eqref{2.12} splits: